-While individual complaints to the Constitutional Court do not carry suspensive effect, an urgent interim measure can be requested by the applicants as per Article 73 of the Rules of Court on account of "serious risk on the applicant's life, physical and moral integrity".
+While individual complaints to the Constitutional Court do not carry suspensive effect, the applicants can request an urgent interim measure as per Article 73 of the Rules of Court on account of "serious risk on the applicant's life, physical and moral integrity".
 This urgent application procedure by the Constitutional Court, in situations of imminent risk of deportation where the person concerned alleges a risk to his or her life or risk of torture if returned, is similar in nature to the Rule 39 procedure of the ECtHR.

-Although the individual complaint procedure at Turkey's Constitutional Court does not have automatic suspensive effect and a separate interim measure request must be filed and decided by the Court on a case-by-case basis, the ECtHR found in Sakkal and Fares v.
-Turkey that this procedure constituted an effective remedy, taking into consideration case law from the Constitutional Court which has halted deportations from Turkey.
+Although the individual complaint procedure at Türkiye's Constitutional Court does not have automatic suspensive effect and a separate interim measure request must be filed and decided by the Court on a case-by-case basis, the ECtHR found in Sakkal and Fares v.
+Türkiye that this procedure constituted an effective remedy, taking into consideration case law from the Constitutional Court which has halted deportations from Türkiye.
 The first interim measure was given in 2014 in a case of an Algerian political dissident who had been tortured and imprisoned due to his political opinions.
-In practice, the Constitutional
+In practice, the Constitutional Court seems to grant interim measures on different issues such as access to a lawyer or prevention of refoulement.